Karol-hub/School-Notes-A-level/School/Maths/Notes/Defenitions/Arithmetic Series.md

-- Sum of a sequence
+- Sum of an arithmetic sequence
+# Formula
 $$S_{n}= \frac{n}{2}(2a + (n-1)d)$$
 $$S_{n}= \frac{n}{2}(a + l)$$